Cybercrime Escalation: How Municipal Governments Can Combat Rising Threats

 Municipal cyber insurance has become essential, though policies vary dramatically.
 Coverage should include ransomware payments (where legal), recovery costs, business interruption, notification expenses, and forensic investigation.
 Insurance companies now require documented security practices, creating accountability for CIS Controls implementation.

-However, insurance is not a replacement for prevention.
+However, insurance isn’t a replacement for prevention.
 Insurers increasingly deny claims for basic security failures: unpatched systems, missing backups, weak passwords, or lack of MFA.
 The policies also come with high deductibles ($50,000 to $250,000) and incident response requirements that override your internal plans.

 Budget for a mix: insurance for catastrophic losses, but primary focus on prevention through network security testing, regular vulnerability assessments, and staff training.
 Insurance will cover 60-70% of costs but won’t restore public confidence or prevent service disruption during recovery.